aaronashby/aaronashby/README.md

 ## 👀 What I'm Doing
 - **🔭 Currently working on**
   - Building a production AI application for a private company (repo private)
-  - An recommendation agent that uses First-Choice Hill Climbing and CSPs to plan trips
+  - A recommendation agent that uses First-Choice Hill Climbing and CSPs to plan trips

 - **🌱 Currently learning**
   - Data structures and algorithms